IntersectMBO/cardano-db-sync/doc/schema.md

 ### `committee_hash`

-A table for all committee hot credentials
+A table for all committee credentials hot or cold

 * Primary Id: `id`